 - Write locally oriented content: It’s one of the best things you can do to improve local rankings.

-- Build local links: Ask, and ye shall receive.
+- Build local links: Ask, and you shall receive.

 - Google My Business: Sign up and fill in your details.
 Here, you can keep your NAP data up to date, respond to reviews and upload photos, among other things.